PT

 Last updated

 PT is a staked principal token minted by staking SY, designed to unlock the liquidity of staked tokens.
-When users stake SY, they must specify a lock-up period to mint PT, YT, and POT.
-The amount of PT is not minted on a 1:1 basis with the staked SY but is instead related to the staking duration (the amount of YT minted) and the exchange rate of the Native Yield Token to the Native Asset Token.
-Simply put, the amount of the Native Yield Token is first converted to the equivalent value of the Native Asset Token, and then the following algorithm is applied to calculate it:
+When users stake SY, they must specify a lock-up period to mint PT, YT.
+The amount of PT is not minted on a 1:1 basis with the staked SY but is instead related to the staking duration (the amount of YT minted) and the exchange rate of the Yield-bearing Token to the Underlying Asset Token.
+Simply put, the amount of the Yield-bearing Token is first converted to the equivalent value of the Underlying Asset Token, and then the following algorithm is applied to calculate it:

-YT Redeemable Value: The native yield that can be redeemed by burning one YT.
+YT Redeemable Value: The yields that can be redeemed by burning one YT.

-Therefore, the value of PT is theoretically linked to the value of the Native Asset Token, and its total supply will always be less than the amount of Native Asset Tokens that can be exchanged for the staked Native Yield Tokens, ensuring that the value of PT does not significantly decouple from the value of the Native Asset Token.
+Therefore, the value of PT is theoretically pegged to the value of the underlying asset token.
+IIts total supply will always be less than the quantity of underlying asset tokens that the staked yield-bearing tokens can be exchanged for, ensuring that the value of PT does not become decoupled from the value of the underlying asset token.

-In general, Native Yield Tokens can be roughly classified as follows:
+In general, Yield-bearing Tokens can be roughly classified as follows:

 Rebase Tokens - Tokens that increase their balance over time.